 “Building a university is also the commencement of a new journey, a chance to elevate training and research to their rightful place in the fight against poverty and human suffering caused by disease, and the fight for human dignity,” Farmer said, speaking at the inaugural symposium of the world’s first university dedicated to global health equity, which he helped found.

-Through its educational efforts and under the leadership of Vice Chancellor Agnes Binagwaho, senior lecturer on global health and social medicine at HMS, and Dean Abebe Bekele, UGHE aims to help fill shortages of health care providers and researchers in low-resourced settings.
+Through its educational efforts and under the leadership of Vice Chancellor Agnes Binagwaho, senior lecturer on global health and social medicine in the Blavatnik Institute at HMS, and Dean Abebe Bekele, UGHE aims to help fill shortages of health care providers and researchers in low-resourced settings.
 Such shortages are critical drivers of health inequity worldwide.

 Educating future leaders